 \section{Introduction}

 Stellar surfaces provide directly observable manifestations of the physical processes that operate within the interior of stars.
-Any photon produced by a star can tell us about its internal mechanisms, whether they originate from flares \citep{Kowalski2024}, star spots or the quiet photosphere \citep[e.g.][]{Berdyugina2005}.
+Any photon produced by a star carries information about its physical state, whether they originate from flares \citep{Kowalski2024}, star spots or the quiet photosphere \citep[e.g.][]{Berdyugina2005}.
 Via time series observations of stellar surfaces, we can learn about differential rotation \citep[e.g.,][]{Croll2006,Reinhold2013}, magnetic activity cycles \citep[e.g.,][]{Montet2017,Morris2018}, large-scale magnetic dynamos \citep[e.g.,][]{Berdyugina2005,Roettenbacher2016}, and space weather around other stars \citep{Zic2020}.
 For Sun-like stars, magnetically driven phenomena primarily manifest as surface inhomogeneities: dark spots arising from regions of magnetically suppressed convection, bright faculae and networks in the photosphere, and chromospheric plages and prominences.
 All of these features affect stellar observables as they emerge, decay, and rotate across the stellar surface \citep{Rackham2023}.
 Not only is this knowledge useful for stellar physics (see references above), but it is important for exoplanet characterisation, where stellar activity is often the dominant source of uncertainty and contamination.